sanjaynagi/AmpSeeker/README.md

 **Documentation**: https://sanjaynagi.github.io/AmpSeeker/

 AmpSeeker is a snakemake workflow for Amplicon Sequencing data analysis.
-The pipeline is generic and can work on any data, but is tailored towards gene drive and insecticide resistance monitoring.
-The pipeline is a work in progress, however, it currently implements:
+The pipeline is generic and can work on any data, but is tailored towards insecticide resistance monitoring.
+It implements:

 - BCL to Fastq conversion
 - Genome alignment